 Regional river level and rainfall situation report

-The Waikato region had light rain over the past 7 days with rainfall accumulations of between 10 mm and 80 mm.
-Heaviest falls recorded were 64mm at Kiko Road and 80mm at Waitanguru.
+The Waikato region had light rain and drizzle over the past 7 days with rainfall accumulations of between 3mm and 10mm.

-The Regions catchments are fairly dry.
-APIs are within the low to very low range throughout the region.
+The Regions catchments are dry to damp.
+APIs are within the normal range throughout the region.

 Waikato Regional Council emergency management